distantnative/retour-for-kirby/docs/index.md

 hero:
   name: "Retour"
   text: "for Kirby"
-  tagline: Redirects and 404 tracking from the Panel
+  tagline: Redirects and 404 tracking in the Panel
   image: /scribbles.svg
   actions:
     - theme: brand